EB1C Requirements: How to Qualify (Step-by-Step)

 EB1C Requirements

-The EB1C visa is a powerful immigration option for multinational managers and executives.
+The EB1C visa is a powerful immigration option for multinational managers and executives to obtain permanent residency, commonly known as a green card.
 Through the EB1C visa, a U.S. company can sponsor a manager or an executive for a green card, if all of the EB1C requirements are satisfied.

 In this guide, I’m going to explain the 5 EB1C requirements.
 If you have any questions, please feel free to email me directly at contact@ashoorilaw.com.
 I’m very responsive via email and I would be happy to help you.